alphanome-ai/common-contributing-guide/README.md

 **Congratulations!** You're now ready to start contributing.
 We're excited to have you join us and look forward to the valuable contributions you'll make.

 For a more comprehensive understanding of our contribution workflow and development environment setup, continue reading.

-## Contribution Workflow

-We're thrilled that you're considering contributing to our project!
-To facilitate your journey, we've structured a recommended workflow.
-However, we encourage you to adapt this process to fit your preferred style.

-### Identifying a Contribution

-1. **Explore Existing Issues**: If you're interested in contributing, a convenient starting point is to browse the existing GitHub issues for any of our projects.
-For example, you can check out the [sec-parser Issues](https://github.com/alphanome-ai/sec-parser/issues).
-Look for issues labeled `contributions-welcome`, as these usually align with our overarching [roadmap](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans).
-For those new to the project, consider starting with issues tagged `good-first-issue`.

-2. **Consult the Short-Term Roadmap**: To gain a broader perspective on our upcoming projects and focus areas, you can visit our [short-term roadmap](https://github.com/orgs/alphanome-ai/discussions/21).
-This will help you find contributions that are in sync with our overall objectives.

-3. **Propose New Contributions**: Should you come across a bug that's not already on our radar, or if you have a fresh idea for an improvement, we are open to new contributions.
-For such initiatives, it's beneficial to start a discussion in the [Discussions](https://github.com/alphanome-ai/sec-parser/discussions) section.
-This not only gauges community interest but also ensures that your efforts align with the project's goals.

-These three pathways offer a rounded view of how you can make meaningful contributions to our projects, including `sec-parser`.

-### Preparing for Contribution

-1. **Fork the Project:** Create your own copy of the project where you can make changes by forking it.

-2. **Discuss Your Approach:** Although optional, we highly recommend discussing your approach to the issue in the issue thread.
-This is a great place to ask questions or seek help, and it also helps avoid duplicate efforts.
-Remember, we're a community and we're here to support each other!

-3. **Clone and Update Your Fork:** Clone your forked project to your local machine.
-We strongly recommend that you regularly push your code to a draft PR.
-This allows others to see your progress and offer assistance if necessary.
-To ensure that you're working with the most recent changes from the main branch, follow the instructions provided in this [GitHub guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-with-the-github-cli).

-### Making the Contribution

-1. **Create a Pull Request:** Once you're ready with your changes, create a pull request on the original repository.
-Make sure to provide a clear and comprehensive description of the changes you've made.

-2. **Check CI/CD Output:** Our CI/CD pipeline will automatically run `task ci-checks` every time you push to your PR, notifying you of any issues.
-You can also run `task ci-checks` locally before pushing to catch any potential problems early.

 ## Setting Up Your Development Environment